 The following words as used in this document shall have the meaning ascribed here:

-- “this Document” means this Policy and Procedures
+- “this Policy” or “this Document” means this Whistleblowing Policy

-- “the Group” means BoardRoom Limited and its subsidiaries
+- “the Group” means BoardRoom and its subsidiaries

 - “Possible Improprieties” means any activity, breach of business conduct and ethics or omission by an employee of the Group or any concerns regarding accounting or auditing matters, internal controls or internal accounting controls and other operational matters that are questionable or not in accordance with generally accepted accounting practices or trade practices prescribed by the Group.